longevityframework/longevity/getting-started/routes.md

 go into the details here.
 Please take a look at the source code if you are interested.
-If you do not already have the [Simple Blogging project](https://github.com/longevityframework/simbl) checked out, you can browse the source [on GitHub](https://github.com/longevityframework/simbl/blob/master/src/main/scala/simbl/api/UserRoute.scala).
+If you do not already have the [Simple Blogging project](https://github.com/longevityframework/simbl) checked out, you can view the source [on GitHub](https://github.com/longevityframework/simbl/blob/master/src/main/scala/simbl/api/UserRoute.scala).

-For our purposes, the important thing to note is that the work for each of these endpoints is delegated to one of the methods in `UserService.scala`, which we will turn to next.
+For our purposes, the important thing to note is that the work for each of these endpoints delegates to one of the methods in `UserService.scala`, which we will turn to next.

 {% assign prevTitle = "building the longevity context" %}